Small Satellite Launch Vehicle: Vehicle description

 The SSLV was developed with the aim of launching small satellites commercially at drastically reduced price and higher launch rate compared to Polar Satellite Launch Vehicle (PSLV).
 The development cost of SSLV is ₹169.07 crore and the manufacturing cost is expected to be ₹30 crore to ₹35 crore.
 According to analysts, this places it among the most affordable rockets in its class.

 The projected high launch rate relies on largely autonomous launch operation and on overall simple logistics.
 To compare, a PSLV launch involves 600 officials while SSLV launch operations would be managed by a small team of about six people.
 The launch readiness period of the SSLV is expected to be less than a week instead of months.
 The launch vehicle can be assembled both vertically like the existing PSLV and Geosynchronous Satellite Launch Vehicle (GSLV) and horizontally like the retired Satellite Launch Vehicle (SLV) and Augmented Satellite Launch Vehicle (ASLV).

 The first three stages of the vehicle use HTPB based solid propellant, with a fourth terminal stage being a Velocity-Trimming Module (VTM) with eight 50 N thrusters for reaction control and eight 50 N axial thrusters for changing velocity.
-With these VTM can add delta-v of up to 172 m/s.
+With these VTM can add Delta-v of up to 172 m/s.

 The first stage (SS1) and third stage (SS3) of SSLV are newly developed while second stage (SS2) is derived from third stage (HPS3) of PSLV.

 SSLV Launch Complex

-The early developmental flights and those to inclined orbits will launch from Sriharikota, at first using the First Launch pad at SDSC and later from dedicated facility called SSLV Launch Complex (SLC) in Kulasekharapatnam.
+The early developmental flights and those to inclined orbits will launch from Sriharikota, at first using the First Launch pad at SDSC and later from dedicated facility called the SSLV Launch Complex (SLC) in Kulasekharapatnam.
 Tenders related to manufacturing, installation, assembly, inspection, testing and Self Propelled launching Unit (SPU) were released in October 2019.

-This new Kulasekarapattinam Spaceport, under development, near Kulasekharapatnam in Tamil Nadu will handle SSLV launches to Sun-synchronous orbit when complete.
+This new spaceport, under development, near Kulasekharapatnam in Tamil Nadu will handle SSLV launches to Sun-synchronous orbit when complete.